Article ID: 2707336 - View products that this article applies to.

 (http://support.microsoft.com/kb/2647048/ )How to update or to repair the configuration of the Office 365 federated domain

 Method 4: Troubleshoot AD FS SSL certificate problemsIf a sign-in attempt to the cloud service results in a certificate warning from the AD FS server, use the following Microsoft Knowledge Base article to troubleshoot SSL certificate problems:

-(http://support.microsoft.com/kb/2523494/ )You receive a certificate warning from AD FS when you access Office 365 web resources by using a federated account
+(http://support.microsoft.com/kb/2523494/ )You receive a certificate warning from AD FS when you try to sign in to Office 365, Windows Azure, or Windows Intune

 Method 5: Troubleshoot split-brain DNS problems for AD FS service name resolutionTo troubleshoot split-brain DNS configuration problems with the on-premises network, use the following Microsoft Knowledge Base article:

 (http://support.microsoft.com/kb/2715326/ )Split-brain DNS misconfiguration prevents seamless SSO sign-in experience